Konica Minolta’s AccurioLabel 400 Receives 2022 Good Design Award

 “We’re very proud to be recognized for the design of the new AccurioLabel 400 digital label press that we recently added to our portfolio of Industrial Print solutions,” said Bill Troxil, President, Industrial Print and Production Print Business, Konica Minolta.

 The AccurioLabel 400 was first showcased in the U.S. during Labelexpo Americas in September.
-It will be officially available for sale in the spring of 2023 in four- and five-color options.
+It will be officially available for sale in the spring of 2023 in four- and five-colour options.

 About Konica Minolta